ManwaniDiksha/SheltR-Disaster-Assistance-System/README.md

 This project is licensed under the **MIT License** — feel free to use, modify, and share with attribution.
 See the [LICENSE](LICENSE) file for details.

-⭐ *If you found this project helpful, consider starring it on GitHub!*

 ## 🤝 Contributing
 Contributions, issues, and feature requests are **welcome**!